 Annual consumption x Unit cost (see your bill) ÷ 365 (days per year) = daily cost (pence)

 Going by average watts, fridge energy consumption looks quite low.
 The average power rating falls between 40 and 120 watts, you need to keep in mind, however, that the relatively small figure adds up over the course of a day because the fridge is permanently switched on.

 Fridges’ energy consumption will vary quite widely depending on their size, shape, features and age.
 Older models will consume more energy, as will larger American-style fridge freezers.

-As we’ve mentioned above, larger fridge freezers use more energy as they must work harder to cool a larger interior space.
-This means that a small A+ rated model might be more efficient in the long run than a massive A+++ one, particularly if the latter sits half-empty most of the time.
+Right now, virtually all fridge-freezers rate F on the new scale, which means you need to look more carefully at the annual consumption in kWh.
+This will also be determined in part by the appliance’s size.
+Larger fridge freezers use more energy as they must work harder to cool a larger interior space.
+This means that a small G rated model might be more efficient in the long run than a massive F-rated one, particularly if the latter sits half-empty most of the time.

 The refrigerator is placed in a room heated to 25 degrees Celsius.
 The fridge or freezer is partially filled, and its interior volume calculated after all the fridge’s water dispensers, drawers, shelves, and trays have been considered.
 This can differ from the manufacturer’s reported volume, which doesn’t include these bits, to provide a more realistic comparison with real-life use.

 The placement of your fridge or freezer will also impact how efficiently it runs.
 It’s a good idea to place it away from direct sunlight, for example.
 You should also make sure that the back of your fridge is a minimum of 10 centimetres away from the wall, so that there’s plenty of space around its coils.
 These should be kept clean and dust-free for maximum efficiency.